eHealthAfrica/aether/README.md

 This will start:

 - **Aether Kernel** on `http://kernel.aether.local:8000`
-  and create a superuser `admin-kernel` with the needed TOKEN.
+  and create a superuser `admin` with the needed TOKEN.

 - **Aether ODK Module** on `http://odk.aether.local:8443`
-  and create a superuser `admin-odk` with the needed TOKEN.
+  and create a superuser `admin` with the needed TOKEN.

-- **Aether CouchDB Sync Module** on `http://sync.aether.local:8666` and create a superuser `admin-sync`.
+- **Aether CouchDB Sync Module** on `http://sync.aether.local:8666` and create a superuser `admin`.

-All the created superusers have password `adminadmin` in each container.
+If you generated an `.env` file during installation, passwords for all superusers can be found there.

 To start any app/module separately: